 A hard tail bobber based on a Yamaha XS650 that started as a basket case with the remaining front section of the frame (as the back side of it was already chopped off) and an engine that sat in a plastic box for ten years.
 I brought it all in the back of a car all the way from Bishop Auckland and the works commenced even before I got my motorcycle license.

-The majority of it was performed up in the loft of an ordinary flat here in Southend using not much more than hand held tools.
-Only the frame traveled to Oxfordshire once again to get the rear end built and fitted to it by Mr. Roger Almond.
+The majority of work was performed up in the loft of an ordinary flat right here in Southend On Sea, using not much more than hand held tools.
+Only the frame traveled to Oxfordshire to get the rear end built and fitted by Mr. Roger Almond.

 For most – it’s just another bike, for me – it’s a life changer.